 Right now, the weather on the Côte d’Azur is not the best.
+(Do you need tips what to do on rainy days?
+Have a look here.)
 Somehow it seems to lag a month behind.
-Last year we were already bathing in the sea at this time – I remember well.
-But the locals say that it’s always rainy when the film festivals takes place in Cannes.
-Why break with traditions?
+Last year we were already bathing in the sea at this time.
+But the locals say that it’s always rainy when the film festival takes place in Cannes.
+Why breaking with traditions?

-Today I’m taking you to Cannes for the festival season.
+Today I’m taking you to Cannes during the festival season.

 At such big events, I am always amazed that everyday life just goes on and on.
 From the media and in conversations one gets the impression that the world should actually stand still when events of such dimensions take place.
-At least there’s hardly a talk of anything else.
-For all of them it’s a drastic experience, be it the restaurateurs preparing for a rush (or wondering why it doesn’t happen), the commuters complaining about the closed streets or the neighbours taking the weather conditions during the film festival as a reference for daring forecasts.
+At least there’s hardly someone talking about anything else.
+For all residents it’s a incisive experience, be it the restaurateurs preparing for a rush (or wondering why it is not coming), the commuters complaining about the closed streets or the neighbours taking the weather conditions during the film festival as a reference for daring forecasts.
 That’s why I struggled with myself for a while if I should even dare to throw myself into the feared turmoil just to visit this gallery or if I’d better postpone it to “afterwards”.
 But no, don’t be a coward!

 And as I have already indicated: there was hardly anything noticeable in the surroundings.
 Really amazing.
 Sure, there was a lot going on at the harbour and the traffic was creatively diverted.
 But apart from that, everything was as usual.
 As usual, the whistling and wildly gesticulating policemen increased the chaos during rush hours.
 The market also took place as usual at the well-known place with the usual offer.
 And even next to the Boule-Place directly opposite the palais de festival, antiques and junk were offered for sale like on every other usual Sunday.

 So there is absolutely no reason to avoid Cannes during festival time!